Sea Doo Logo

 The emblem stands out for its unconventional design, even down to the typography.
 The company name is presented in a custom font; each letter is a piece of modern art.

-- The lower horizontal stroke of the “S” is elongated.
-This not only draws attention but also enhances the asymmetry of the font, creating a dynamic effect.
-This design choice reflects the brand’s drive for progress and gives a sense of motion, symbolizing the fast-moving jet skis.
+1. The lower horizontal stroke of the “S” is elongated.
+This not only draws attention but also enhances the font’s asymmetry, creating a dynamic effect.
+This design choice reflects the brand’s drive for progress and conveys motion, symbolizing the fast-moving jet skis.

-- The “A” and “D” are so similar that they should be discussed as a unit.
+3. The “A” and “D” are so similar that they should be discussed together.
 Both glyphs resemble trapezoids with one diagonal side.
 The difference is that the “A” leans to the right, while the “D” leans to the left, making them mirror images of each other.
 Another distinction is the placement of the aperture: at the bottom (for the “A”) and on the side (for the “D”).
 The diagonal lines create a sense of dynamism, as if the letters speed forward like powerful jet skis.

-- The two “O’s” appear bulky, resembling squares with rounded corners.
-Their visual massiveness highlights the reliability and durability of the watercraft, while the softened edges add elegance to the logo.
+4. The two “O’s” appear bulky, resembling squares with rounded corners.
+Their visual massiveness underscores the watercraft’s reliability and durability, while the softened edges add elegance to the logo.

 Asymmetry, bold lines, and smooth forms reflect Sea-Doo’s innovative nature.
-This typography evokes associations with modernity and technological advancements, guiding the jet skis and boat manufacturers.
+This typography evokes associations with modernity and technological advancements, guiding the jet ski and boat manufacturers.

 A large black circle separates the words.
 It functions as a hyphen and seamlessly connects the two parts of the brand name, enhancing visual balance.
-Despite its dark color, the circle adds a touch of romance, resembling a drop of water or a sun setting on the horizon.
+Despite its dark color, the circle adds a touch of romance, resembling a drop of water or a sunset on the horizon.